-Alternative 8 -

-The percent solids of sewage sludge that contains unstabilized solids generated in a primary wastewater treatment process shall be equal to or greater than 90% based on the moisture content and total solids prior to mixing with other materials at the time the sludge is used.
-Unstabilized solids are defined as organic materials in sewage sludge that have not been treated in either an aerobic or anaerobic treatment process.

-Alternative 9 -

-- i.
-Sewage sludge shall be injected below the surface of the land. - ii.
-No significant amount of the sewage sludge shall be present on the land surface within one hour after the sewage sludge is injected. - iii.
-When sewage sludge that is injected below the surface of the land is Class A or Class AB with respect to pathogens, the sewage sludge shall be injected below the land surface within eight hours after being discharged from the pathogen treatment process.
+Alternative 8 - The gen or g prio Uns tha pro the percent solids of sewage sludge that contains unstabilized solids inerated in a primary wastewater treatment process shall be equal to greater than 90% based on the moisture content and total solids ior to mixing with other materials at the time the sludge is used.
+Instabilized solids are defined as organic materials in sewage sludge at have not been treated in either an aerobic or anaerobic treatment process.
+Alternative 9 - i.
+Biosolids shall be injected below the surface of the land. ii.
+No significant amount of the biosolids shall be present on the land surface within one hour after the biosolids are injected. iii.
+When sewage sludge that is injected below the surface of the land is Class A or Class AB with respect to pathogens, the biosolids shall be injected below the land surface within eight hours after being discharged from the pathogen treatment process.
+Alternative 10 - i. l a Biosolids applied to the land surface or placed on a surface disposal site shall be incorporated into the soil within six hours after application to or placement on the land. ii.
+When biosolids that are incorporated into the soil is Class A or Class AB with respect to pathogens, the biosolids shall be applied to or placed on the land within eight hours after being discharged from the pathogen treatment process.

-Alternative 10-

-- i.
-Sewage sludge applied to the land surface or placed on a surface disposal site shall be incorporated into the soil within six hours after application to or placement on the land. - ii.
-When sewage sludge that is incorporated into the soil is Class A or Class AB with respect to pathogens, the sewage sludge shall be applied to or placed on the land within eight hours after being discharged from the pathogen treatment process.